 If you are considering applying to the Master of Public Policy Program at the University of Arizona, you are likely wondering how much it costs, and how Financial Aid functions.
-Please review the following, and feel free to contact SGPP Graduate Programs Manager at firstname.lastname@example.org with further questions!
+Please review the Cost: Tuition & Fees page for additional information.
+Should you have additional questions or concerns, feel free to contact SGPP Graduate Programs Manager at SBSfirstname.lastname@example.org.

-Prior to looking into any Scholarship or Funding Opportunities, it is highly recommended that you complete your FAFSA for the academic year.
+Prior to looking into any Scholarship or Funding Opportunities, it is highly recommended that you complete your FAFSA for the academic year (if eligible).
 You will likely not be considered for the majority of the below opportunities without a FAFSA on file.

-Scholarships and Funding Opportunities from the School of Government and Public Polic (Departmental Funding)
+Scholarships and Funding Opportunities from the School of Government and Public Policy (Departmental Funding)

-There are limited Graduate Assistantships (in the form of a Teaching Assistantship) in our department.
-A Teaching Assistantship would allow you to work for the department as a Teaching Assistant in exchange for a tuition waiver and a stipend ($15,900/year, divided into the semesters that you work).
-These assistantships are extremely competitive, and with this in mind, we recommend also looking for assistantship opportunities in other departments.
+There are limited Graduate Teaching Assistantships (GTA) in our department.
+A GTA allows student employment within the department as a Teaching Assistant in exchange for tuition remission and a stipend (about $16,000/year, divided into the semesters that you work).
+These assistantships are extremely competitive, therefore it is strongly recommended to also seek assistantship opportunities in other departments around campus.
 You can do this through the University of Arizona's student job/internship posting page, entitled Handshake.
 You may also contact other departments directly to inquire if they will hire students from outside of their department for graduate assistantships- some departments do, and some do not.

-The department also offers scholarships for Graduate Tuition, entitled RC Waivers.
-These partial tuition scholarships go toward tuition only, and are evaluated on a semester by semester basis.
-RC Waivers are not guaranteed to students every semester.
+The department also offers graduate tuition scholarships or RC Waivers.
+These partial tuition scholarships are applied toward tuition only, and are evaluated on a semester by semester basis.
+RC Waivers are not guaranteed to students every semester as these awards are limited and based on academic funding.

-Students applying to the program will indicate their interest in either of the two above funding opportunities on their GradApp application.
+Students applying to the program should indicate their interest in one or more of the above funding opportunities on their GradApp application.
 There is no need to re-indicate interest- all eligible students will be reconsidered for these funding opportunities each semester.

 Scholarships and Funding Opportunities from the University of Arizona (University Funding)